 In most cases, the biggest life-changing effects of breast cancer come from the treatment, not from the disease.
 Early detection and therapy options make the outlook for most types of breast cancer very good.

-But surgery, chemotherapy, and radiation can take a toll on your physical and mental health both just after the treatment as well as months or years later.
+But surgery, chemotherapy, and radiation -- while key parts of treatment -- can take a toll on your physical and mental health both just after the treatment as well as months or years later.

 It's a common symptom of breast cancer and a side effect of its treatment.
 Your doctor might call it fatigue.
 It might last for months after treatment, sometimes even longer.

 - Keep a healthy weight

 - Stay physically active